dgc-network/Learning-Digitalcoin-from-the-Command-Line/07_2_Using_a_Partially_Signed_Digitalcoin_Transaction.md

 ```
 You _could_ spend this using the mechanisms in [Chapter 6](06_0_Expanding_Digitalcoin_Transactions_Multisigs.md), where you serially signed a transaction, but instead we're going to show the advantage of PSBTs for multi-sigs: you can generate a single PSBT, allow everyone to sign that in parallel, and then combine the results!
 There's no more laboriously passing an ever-expanding hex from person to person, which speeds things up and reduces the chances of errors.

-To demonstrate this methodology, we're going to pull that 0.02 BTC out of the multi-sig and divide it between the two signers, who each generated a new address for that purpose:
+To demonstrate this methodology, we're going to pull that 0.02 DGC out of the multi-sig and divide it between the two signers, who each generated a new address for that purpose:
 ```
 machine1$ digitalcoin-cli getnewaddress
 tb1qem5l3q5g5h6fsqv352xh4cy07kzq2rd8gphqma